Tennessee Volunteers basketball: Houston, O'Neill, Green, and Peterson

 In 1990, Wade Houston, an Alcoa, Tennessee native and former assistant coach at Louisville, became the first African-American head coach in Tennessee and SEC history.
 Houston's son, Allan Houston, came to UT to play for his father and would become one of the most accomplished players in Tennessee history.
 With 2801 points, Allan Houston finished his career as Tennessee's all-time leading scorer and was named All-American in 1992 and 1993.

 Houston was fired after a 5–22 campaign in 1994, finishing the worst season in Tennessee history.
 None of his teams reached the NCAA tournament, and only two of his teams received invitations to the NIT, the two of which were also his only teams to finish with winning records.
 Houston finished with an overall record of 65–90 at Tennessee.

 Houston was replaced by Kevin O'Neill in 1995.
-O'Neill—an intense and somewhat high-strung sideline coach, but also a skilled recruiter—took over a program depleted in talent.
-He was able to sign talented players such as Brandon Wharton, Tony Harris, and Isiah Victor.
+O'Neil was an intense and somewhat high-strung sideline coach, but also a skilled recruiter as despite taking over a program depleted in talent, he was able to sign talented players such as Brandon Wharton, Tony Harris, and Isiah Victor.
 O'Neill left Tennessee to become the head coach at Northwestern after the 1997 season.